-All trees 12" dbh and above within the ESL have been identified and mapped (Caltrans 2022).
+All trees 12" DBH and above within the ESL have been identified and mapped (Appendix A).
 Creation of the access road would involve tree removal to access the river bar.
-Trees anticipated to be removed are listed by species and size in Table 11.
+Trees anticipated to be removed are listed below by species and size in Table 11.